 The level of care is determined by the number of hours the recipient works each week.
+Full-time care will not be provided if the need is for part-time care and part-time care is not available.

-4. Determining the Level of Care
+D. Determining the Plan of Care

-Q: A parent works 80 hours a week for two weeks and 40 hours a week for the other two weeks.
+A parent works 80 hours a week for two weeks and 40 hours a week for the other two weeks.
 That amounts to 240 hours for the month.
 What would be the plan of care?